31 Ways You Can Reduce Your Plastic All Year Long

 25. Eco party decorations

 Not to be a party pooper, but single use balloons are best to be avoided for many environmental reasons.
-Yes, EVEN biodegradable ones, as they take years or even decades to decompose.
+Yes, even biodegradable ones, as they take years or even decades to decompose.
 Decorate with a reusable balloon or two (less is more!), a banner and other reusable items!
 Use food and desserts to help create a theme at the party.
-I love Little Fancy party decor as seen in the photo below, shop here.
+I love Fancy Little Day party decor as seen in the photo below!

 26. Safer-for-you lunch containers